creativewave/react-utils/README.md

 ## useIntersectionObserver

-`useIntersectionObserver` abstracts using an `IntersectionObserver` to execute a function when a DOM element intersects a parent element.
+`useIntersectionObserver` abstracts using an `IntersectionObserver` to execute a function when an `Element` intersects an ancestor, ie. when it enters in or exit from its ancestor's viewport.

 `useIntersectionObserver :: Configuration -> void`

 **Configuration:**

-- `targets` (required) are references of `HTMLElement`s to observe
+- `targets` (required) are references to `Element`s to observe
 - `root`, `rootMargin`, and `threshold` are `IntersectionObserver` options ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters))
-- `onEnter` and `onExit` are optional callbacks executed with the arguments received from the `IntersectionObserver` callback, when an `HTMLElement` is intersecting or stops intersecting
+- `onEnter` and `onExit` are optional callbacks executed with the arguments received from the `IntersectionObserver` callback when an `Element` enters in or exits from its ancestor's viewport
-- `once` is an optional `Boolean` to `unobserve` an `HTMLElement` after its first intersection
+- `once` is an optional `Boolean` to unobserve an `Element` after its first entrance

-**Note:** make sure to use static/memoized functions for `onEnter`/`onExit`, otherwise they will trigger an observe/unobserve effect/cleanup on each update.
+**Note:** make sure to assign static/memoized functions to `onEnter()`/`onExit()`, otherwise observe/unobserve effect/cleanup will run on each update of the component that uses this hook.

-A single observer will be created for each unique set of intersection options (`root`, `rootMargin`, and `threshold`), and each observed element is automatically `unobserve`d before unmounting or (opt-in) after its first intersection.
+A single observer is created for each unique set of intersection options, and each observed `Element` will be automatically unobserved before unmounting or (opt-in) after its first entrance.

 ## useInterval

 *Credit: [Dan Abramov](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).*

-`useInterval` abstracts using `setInterval` and `clearInterval` to schedule and repeat the execution of a function over time, without worrying about cancelling the timer and avoiding a memory leak such as *a React state update on an unmounted component*.
+`useInterval` abstracts using `setInterval()` and `clearInterval()` to schedule and repeat the execution of a function over time, without worrying about cancelling the timer to avoid a memory leak such as *a React state update on an unmounted component*.

 `useInterval :: [Function, Number] -> void`

-It will stop repeating the execution of the function if the component unmounts, or if the reference of the function or its delay has changed.
+It will stop executing `Function` if:
+- the component unmounts
+- the reference to `Function` has changed
+- the delay (`Number`) has changed

 ## useGatherMemo

 `useGatherMemo` abstracts merging, gathering, and/or picking properties from object(s), and memoizing the result, ie. by preserving reference(s).

-It's a low level hook which can be usefull eg. when you want to merge options or props received in a hook or a component, with a large default options object, instead of listing each option argument with a default value, and/or listing each one as a dependency of a hook (which should react to an update).
+It's a low level hook that can be usefull eg. when you want to merge options or props received in a hook or a component with a large default options object, instead of listing each option argument with a default value and/or listing each one as dependencies of a hook.

-`useGatherMemo :: [Object, ...String|Symbol] -> [a, Object]`
+`useGatherMemo :: (Object -> ...String|Symbol) -> [a, Object]`

 **Example:**